sensu/sensu-docs/content/sensu-go/5.0/reference/agent.md

 ### Clustering

 Agents can connect to a Sensu cluster by specifying any Sensu backend URL in the cluster in the [`backend-url` configuration flag][16].
 For more information about clustering, see [Sensu backend datastore configuration flags][35] and the [guide to running a Sensu cluster][36].

+### Time Synchronization

+Time clocks between agents and the backend should be synchronized to a central NTP server.
+Out of sync time clocks may cause issues with metric and check alerts.

 ## Configuration